 When that happens, the next challenge is to create a vibe or style that people associate with you.
 Sure, keeping things simple will help you find your footing early on.
 But you also need to think of ways to set yourself apart from the millions of streamers you’re competing against.

 This is the step where your channel starts to become a community, a place for viewers to interact with you and each other.
 Choosing interesting games or having a fun personality will help, but presentation plays the biggest role in how new viewers perceive you.

-One easy way to start is with music.
+One easy way to start is with the music you play on Twitch.
 If you don’t have a large and active chat, you’ll have moments of silence on your stream.
 (Trust me — we’ve all been there!)

 Those periods are frequently the spots when viewers drop from a stream to find something else.
 And that means the sooner you get rid of those silence spots and add Twitch music, the faster your channel will grow.

 Even if you aren’t familiar with Twitch’s music rules, the most important takeaway is that you can’t use music you haven’t licensed.
 And the best way to avoid a copyright claim is to use royalty free music.

 And good news: we've got you covered.
 We've got a free Twitch extension that you can download, which gives you access to over 100+ hours of music for your channel.